-5 comments on “Long-Term Unemployment: 80 Percent Of People Jobless Last Summer Still Out Of Work
+5 thoughts on “Long-Term Unemployment: 80 Percent Of People Jobless Last Summer Still Out Of Work

 1. I would be interested in knowing how these figures break down age-wise as well.
 Most of the long term unemployed people that I have encountered are also over 50.